peerix - v0.1.0

 Read the full documentation and API reference on the official website:

 Peerix uses ICE (Interactive Connectivity Establishment) to establish peer-to-peer connections.
-You can use public STUN servers for NAT traversal.
-However, for better connectivity and performance, especially in restrictive network environments, it is recommended to use your own TURN server or a third-party TURN service.
+Public STUN servers can be used for NAT traversal, but for better connectivity and performance—especially in restrictive network environments—you should use your own TURN server or a reputable third-party TURN service.

 Peerix is not an SFU (Selective Forwarding Unit) or MCU (Multipoint Control Unit), and it does not provide server-side media processing or routing capabilities.
 Instead, it focuses on enabling direct peer-to-peer communication between clients, allowing you to build applications that leverage the full potential of WebRTC without the need for a central media server.